Code-Institute-Submissions/Planet-Fitness/README.md

 2. [HTML Validator with Free Formatter](https://www.freeformatter.com/html-validator.html)

-For thouroughness sake, I also used the [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) following the use of the above two validators.

 ### Cross Browser and Cross Device Testing

 I have loaded the website in Chrome, Safari and Firefox.
 Each browser displayed the site as I designed it to, and the responsive design is functioning as I intended.